The Most Common MIG Weld Defects on Aluminum and Steel and How to Avoid Them

 Choosing the right equipment

-Choosing the right equipment can address many of these problems before they occur.
-AutoSet™ technology, as found on many of Miller Millermatic Welders, relieves the operator of having to dial in parameters when welding steel.
-With Auto-Set, the operator simply dials in the thickness of the steel and the diameter of the wire being used, and the machine sets the optimal voltage and wire feed speed.
+Choosing the right equipment can address many MIG welding defects before they occur.
+AutoSet™ technology, found on many Millermatic welders, relieves the operator of dialing in parameters when welding steel.
+With Auto-Set, the operator simply selects the thickness of the steel and the diameter of the wire being used, and the machine sets the optimal voltage and wire feed speed.

-For welding aluminum, all Millermatic and Multimatic machines are equipped with infinite voltage control, which allows the operator to fine tune settings to avoid putting too much or too little heat into the weld.
+For welding aluminum, all Millermatic and Multimatic machines feature infinite voltage control, which allows the operator to fine tune settings.
+This helps avoid putting too much or too little heat into the weld.
 Older equipment may use tapped settings that can make it more difficult to set, especially when welding thin material.

 The photo above shows an example of a good weld on steel.
-Below are photos of a selection of bad welds that can result from a variety of potential problems, including the following:
+Below are photos of a selection of MIG welding defects that can result from a variety of potential problems:

 Voltage too low: Too little voltage results in poor arc starts, control and penetration.
 It also causes excessive spatter, a convex bead profile, and poor tie-in at the toes of the weld.